-\begin{proof} By Lemma \ref{lem_CLV}, it suffices to consider the estimate over intervals of length $2^{(1-\gamma)j}$ while the Fourier support of the input function $f$ is contained in a ball of radius $2^{j/2}$ lying in the annulus $\{ \xi: 2^{j-1}\le |\xi|\le 2^{j+1}\}$.
+\begin{proof} To prove the first statement, by Lemma \ref{lem_CLV}, it suffices to consider the estimate over intervals $J$ of length $c2^{(1-\gamma)j}$ with $c$ determined later, while the Fourier support of the input function $f$ is contained in a ball of radius $2^{j/2}$ lying in the annulus $\{ \xi: 2^{j-1}\le |\xi|\le 2^{j+1}\}$.
 We consider